 - Non-Chinese restaurants that are operating might also be offering very pricey, pre-holiday menus.

-- Seafood delicacies, especially abalones.
+- Traditional seafood delicacies, especially abalones.

 - Wine.
 (Except for those who do not drink, of course)

 - Festive packages sold by Chinese companies.
 These contain a variety of foodstuff, mostly ingredients for festive cooking during the New Year.

 Additionally, it is important to note the following:

 - When offering such festive gifts to one’s employer, something symbolic of great business wealth is the best choice.
 For example, (faux) golden pineapples, golden carps, decorative golden ingots, etc. Take note not to give something too extravagant, though.
 You don’t want your Chinese boss to get the impression you’re being paid too much!